thomalex001/ga-project-2/README.md

 * Bulma library

 ## Timeframe
-This was a pair programing hackathlon using GitHub/Zoom/Slack and Visual Studio Code with one of my fellow classmate Joel Sahiti, to be completed in 48hrs.
+This was a pair programing hackathlon with one of my fellow classmate Joel Sahiti using GitHub/Zoom/Slack and Visual Studio Code, to be completed in 48hrs

 ## Technologies Used
 * Excalidraw (wireframe)